-A 911 call sent police to the Mountain Canyon apartment complex near 32nd Street and Chandler Boulevard at about 12:30 a.m.
+A 911 call sent police to the Mountain Canyon apartments near 32nd Street and Chandler Boulevard at about 12:30 a.m.
 Friday.
 The 911 caller reported seeing a black man hiding in some bushes and hearing a window break.

-“We received a 911 call from a neighbor who thought there was a potential burglary in this complex,” Phoenix Police Lt.
+“We received a 911 call from a neighbor who thought there was a potential burglary in this apartment complex,” Phoenix Police Lt.
 Matt Giordano said.
 When officers arrived on the scene, they saw the broken window and made their way inside to search for the suspect.
-The man had already left the scene.
+The man had already left the scene of the home invasion.

 The only person in the apartment was a 28-year-old woman.
 She had been left in her bed, her hands tied.
 “At this point we have no indication that there was any type of sexual assault,” Giordano said, explaining that the woman did not sustain any serious injuries.